 On the ground floor is the so-called "smart classroom," designed for technology-based learning where more of the plan's decisions were made by all the stakeholders.

 AutoCAD rendering of smart classroom.
 Courtesy of John Morgan.

 "At a meeting, I just pulled the drawing up on my phone and made notations–including changes to the furniture–and deleted unwanted things as they were being discussed," Morgan says.
 "The dean of the music school was in awe of the fact that I was using CAD on my phone."

-AutoCAD rendering of smart classroom (top) and finished room (bottom).
+AutoCAD finished room.
 Courtesy of John Morgan.

 “With everything AutoCAD can do, plus using the AutoCAD mobile app, I've been able to do the work of two people.”

 —John Morgan, Architectural Draftsman, Southwestern Baptist Theological Seminary